 - Try a low-glycemic diet.This diet focuses on complex carbs and fiber.
 This includes foods such as onions, berries, pumpkin seeds, cacao, eggs, and more.

 Give more love to African-American hair

-- People of African descent have more fragile hair that reaches a breaking point earlier than other ethnicities.
+- People of African descent have than other ethnicities.
 This can be due to stress as well as using products that damage natural hair faster.

-- More than 50 percent of African-American women in a study reported that they’ve experienced excessive hair loss.
+- More than of African-American women in a study reported that they’ve experienced excessive hair loss.
 It’s important to visit a stylist that understands your concerns and the composition of your hair.

 - Use hair products specifically for natural textured or curly hair.
 Allure has a fantastic list for women of color.